DrkBotBase/MyBot_V2/README.md

 ### ⚠️ Warning!
 ```
-Due to DrkBot, your WhatsApp account could be banned.
+Due to DarkBox, your WhatsApp account could be banned.
 This is an open source project, you are responsible for everything you do.
-DrkBot executives do not accept responsibility.
+DarkBox executives do not accept responsibility.
-By use the DrkBot, you are deemed to have accepted these responsibilities.
+By use the DarkBox, you are deemed to have accepted these responsibilities.
 ```

 ## Developers